 Grammar is a set of rules that govern the use of words and sentence composition.
 Grammar includes rules for punctuation, sentence structure, and spelling.

-Grammar, when used correctly, makes clear communication possible.
+Maintaining a consistent and academic use of grammar will help you communicate your ideas more clearly.
 For example, a period indicates the end of a sentence, and an apostrophe shows possession and contraction.
 Additionally, words must be spelled consistently to clearly define their meaning.